dotherightthing/generator-wpdtrt-plugin-boilerplate/README.md

 ### A. Create a Git repo to store the code

-1. Create a remote Git repo `wpdtrt-mypluginname` - note that the names `wpdtrt-plugin` and `wpdtrt-travistest` are reserved.
+1. Create a remote Git repo `wpdtrt-mypluginname` - note that the names `wpdtrt-plugin-boilerplate` and `wpdtrt-travistest` are reserved.
 [Github instructions](https://help.github.com/articles/create-a-repo/)
 1. Clone `wpdtrt-mypluginname` to your local computer

 ### B. Install the generator dependencies